nestjs/docs.nestjs.com/content/security/authentication.md

   }
 }
 ```
-> info **Hint** You *must* include the `handleRequest()` method, and return the user object.
-Otherwise, Passport will not store the user in the session, and you will have an error similar to this:
+> warning **Warning** You **must** include the `handleRequest()` method, and return the user object.
+Otherwise, Passport will not store the user in the session, and you will receive an error stating:
 >
 > `Error: Failed to find request token in session`

-This is an example Controller class.
+Now implement your Controller class.
 When the user accesses the `/api/auth/twitter` endpoint, they will be automatically redirected by the `TwitterAuthGuard` to the Twitter OAuth webpage.
-Twitter then sends the user back to the `/api/auth/twitter/callback` endpoint, and as shown below, the user is then authenticated, and the user object is now in the `Request` object.
+Twitter then sends the user back to the `/api/auth/twitter/callback` endpoint, and as shown below, the user is then authenticated, and the user object is stored in the `Request` object.
 ```typescript
 @Controller('api/auth')
 export class AuthController {